 Required Courses.
 18 hours

 ENGL 7000 Approaches to Graduate Study 3 hours

 ENGL 7010 Approaches to Critical Theory 3 hours

 Seminars (8000-level) 12 hours

+Carlo IEI affect 101

 Guided Electives.
-18 hours

-Studies Courses (7000-level ENGL)
+Studies Courses (7000-level ENGL) 0-18 hours

-,

-Seminars (8000-level ENGL) 0-18 nours
+Seminars (8000-level ENGL) 0-18 hours

 Graduate Option (ENGL 6000 and/or courses

 from other departments) 0-9 hours

 Thesis Hours (under the thesis option) 6 hours

+Total Required for the Degree 36 semester hours

-^{} In order to take advantage of our extensive undergraduate offerings and/or to engage in interdisciplinary study, students will also have the opportunity to exercise a graduate option.
+\ In order to take advantage of our extensive undergraduate offerings and/or to engage in interdisciplinary study, students will also have the opportunity to exercise a graduate option.
 Under this option, students will be allowed a maximum of 9 hours of coursework that can be drawn from selected 4000-level courses within the English Department with the prefixes ENGL, LING, CWCL, and JOUR (with the instructor's permission, graduate students may take the undergraduate course with appropriate adjustments in the course syllabus); only 6 hours of the Graduate Option can be taken as graduate courses outside the English Department.